mahiki/PrefectInterfaces.jl/docs/src/usage-and-explanation.md

-# Data Scientist User Story, and Design Explanation
+# Usage and Design Explanation
+>A Data Scientist or Analyst User Story

 The problem is to manage routine data ETL or pipeline processing with Prefect and the Python API, while calling Julia fuctions for expressive dataframe transformations or niche high performance custom code.
 Prefect doesn't provide a Julia SDK (yet), so this package provides components for julia operations that are called from a Prefect orchestration environment.

 Prefect python flows will call Julia `DockerContainer` or `ShellOperations` with parameters such as `{dataset_name: "my_great_dataset", datastore_type: "remote"}`.
 This isolates the julia environment from the Python one, and avoids sending large data objects through function calls to/from Prefect flows.